God’s Abiding Love – An Online Retreat

-A one-week-long individually directed retreat made at home for individuals who want to be introduced to praying in the tradition of St. Ignatius Loyola, that is, engaging the intellect and the imagination.
+A one-week-long individually directed online retreat made at home for individuals who want to be introduced to praying in the tradition of St. Ignatius Loyola, that is, engaging the intellect, feelings, and imagination.

 Have you wanted to make a retreat, but were unable to leave family and work responsibilities?

 Do you want to develop a practice of daily prayer?